 Black and white images can also be toned.

-Make a mistake or change your mind and through the list of past actions in the History palette, you can move back to a previous position.
+Make a mistake or change your mind and through the list of past actions in the History panel, you can move back to a previous position.

 Used to its full potential, the History function has definite time-machine qualities.